 - Older Than Feudalism in The Bible:

-- Several apostles have made this claim, often appealing to the fact that there were still-living witnesses at the time:
+- Several apostles have made this claim, often appealing to the fact that there were still-living witnesses at the time of writing:

 Habakkuk 1:5: Behold ye among the heathen, and regard, and wonder marvelously: for I will work a work in your days, which ye will not believe, though it be told to you.